-He was then sent to medical facility for over twenty months, but doctors could not do anything to help him.
-His nurses eventually discharged him from the facility, and they were more convinced that his illness was not medical at all, but demonic in nature.
+He was then sent to a medical facility for over twenty months, but doctors could not do anything to help him.
+His nurses eventually discharged him from the facility, and they were more convinced that his illness was not medical at all but demonic in nature.

 During one of his evil episodes, a very violent Lukins reportedly claimed that he was the devil himself, barked repeatedly like a dog, and sang songs backward.

 Lukins claimed that he was taken over by seven evil spirits, of which seven clergymen should help him.
 With this information, the church finally stepped up and decided to get involved.
 The seven priests gathered at the Temple Church, where they performed exorcism rites.
 After the ceremonies, the priests claimed that Lukins was saved from the demons who possessed him.
 George Lukins finally exclaimed, “Blessed Jesus!”
 He then praised God and recited the Lord’s Prayer.
 He was very grateful to the priests.